HITB-CyberWeek/proctf-2019/writeups/geocaching/README.md

 The service demands that most of the messages are encrypted.
 The service doesn't require message authentication to be present, but it brings certain protection against replay attacks.

 ### Handshake
 The only three unencrypted messages are `AuthRequest`, `AuthResponse`, `AuthResult`.
-They are used to implement a simple transport encryption.
+They are used to set up a simple transport encryption.

 The client first sends `AuthRequest` with 256 bits of random data encrypted with an RSA public key of the service.

 The service decrypts the client data and interprets the first half of it (`client_A`) as the AES key, and the second half as data to encrypt with said key.
 The service performs this encryption with a random IV and sends back `AuthResponse` containing IV and the result of the encryption.

-The client decrypts the response and verifies that the result indeed matches the data that was sent to the service.
-Once the client verifies the data, it sends the `AuthResult` message containing either `OK` or `FAIL`. `OK` means that the client is satisfied that the service is in possession of the private key, and the handshake is considered successful.
-Upon receiving `FAIL` the service terminates connection.
+The client decrypts the response and verifies that the result indeed matches the data that was sent to the service thus verifying the indentity of the service.
+After that the client sends the `AuthResult` message containing either `OK` or `FAIL`. `OK` means that the client is satisfied that the service is in possession of the private key, and the handshake is considered successful.
+Upon receiving `FAIL` the service terminates the connection.

 After both parties finish the handshake, they set two master keys: AES key is used to encrypt all the following messages and is computed as `hmacsha256(b"2" * 32, client_A + iv)`.
 HMAC key is used to authenticate messages and is computed as `hmacsha256(b"1" * 32, client_A + iv)`.